-The Application of the proposed framework to construct surrogate models of a 20-story SMF.
 An SDOF model was used as the source response analysis model (\(\mathcal{R}_\mathrm{s}\)).
 Based on the transfer learning scheme, surrogate models that predict relative acceleration and IDR responses at each floor were constructed, considering GMGM-based ground motions compatible with the site-specific time-based seismic hazard described in Section \ref{subsec:GMgensel}.